South West Rocks, New South Wales: Industry

-Aged Care

-South West Rocks also has an Aged Care Facility, Japara South West Rocks Aged Care, which has 80 rooms low to High Care and employs many of the people who reside in South West Rocks.

 Media

 The South West Rocks News was once printed as a cover page to the Tuesday edition of The Macleay Valley Argus.
 This is no longer the case.

 A weekly free paper The Mid Coast Observer and magazine the Macleay Valley Happynings are home delivered every Wednesday to households within South West Rocks.

-TV broadcasts are usually received from Mt Moombil, west of Coffs Harbour, though in some locations it is possible to receive signals from Middlebrother Mtn, North-east of Taree.
+TV broadcasts are usually received from Mt Moombil, west of Coffs Harbour, though in some locations it is possible to receive signals from Middlebrother Mtn, Northeast of Taree.

 Radio signals are able to be received from multiple locations, including; Port Macquarie, Kempsey, and Coffs Harbour.

-Shopping

-South West Rocks' main shopping street is Prince Of Wales Avenue.
-The major shopping centre is Rocks Central Shopping Centre, with a Coles Supermarket (including a LiquorLand) and The Reject Shop, on Gregory Street, closer to the town's entrance.
-The (Wests) IGA Supermarket is also located a further kilometre or so to the North along Gregory Street and there are also two petrol stations located in Gregory Street.

 Development

-Development in the town has increased over the past few years, with The Rocks Central Shopping Centre opening in 2002, and an adjacent housing subdivision known as Oceanside.
+Development in the town has increased from the turn of the 21st century, with The Rocks Central Shopping Centre opening in 2002, and an adjacent housing subdivision known as Oceanside.

 South West Rocks may be divided into five main areas: South West Rocks, Arakoon, Oceanside, New Entrance and Spencerville.
 Arakoon is located to the east of South West Rocks and is home to Trial Bay Gaol.
 New Entrance is the river mouth located to the west of South West Rocks and locals also refer to the residential area on a ridge just to the east of the Macleay River at the river mouth as Sandfly Hill.

 Oceanside is located adjacent to The Rocks Shopping Fair; it is a relatively new subdivision in South West Rocks and consists of recently built houses.
 Spencerville is the most southern area of South West Rocks.
 It runs from The Rocks Shopping Fair south to Spencers Creek Bridge and was its own village prior to recent development in Oceanside that joined South West Rocks and Spencerville.

+In 2023, the Land and Environment Court of New South Wales ruled in favour of a residential project proceeding on the basis of a development application originally applied for in 1993.